 As your child grows and becomes more independent, it is only natural that they take this independence online.
-In our teenage years we explore, try new things and sometimes push boundaries and take risks, this is an essential part of growing up.
+In our teenage years, we explore, try new things and sometimes push boundaries and take risks, this is a part of growing up.
 With all of the potential that the online world and new technology offers, young people now have access to huge opportunities.
 They use technology to express themselves, explore, and be creative; it has changed the way they communicate.
 The internet has changed all of our lives, and your child has grown up during this change.
 Many of the things that confuse, baffle or even scare us, are part of the everyday for them.
 For many of us, this can all be a bit too much.
 Whether you’re a technophobe or a technophile, it’s still likely that you’ll be playing catch-up with the way your child is using the internet.

 General Advice for Parents

-Put things into a real life context.
+Put things into a real-life context.
 For example, would you let your children be in a crowd of unknown adults who may be swearing, using sexual innuendos or other things inappropriate for children to see and hear?

 - Consider the online games they are playing and what age the other players may be.

-- Do you know the age-rating of those games?
+- Do you know the age rating of those games?
 Are your children playing 18-rated games such as Grand Theft Auto and Call of Duty?